FlowFuse/website/src/blog/2023/12/dashboard-0-10-0.md

         // send a msg to Node-RED using built-in "send" fcn this.send({
-            // specifiy which action is taking place
+            // specify which action is taking place
             event: eventType,
             // use Vue's $refs to get the video's currentTime
             time: video.currentTime